lkesteloot/unsong/unsong.md

 Reagan laughed heartily.
 “I like your spirit, son,” he said.
 “But this isn’t about us.
 It’s about [i]America[/i].”

-“Stop it and listen to…” Jala paused.
+“Stop it and listen to...”
+Jala paused.
 This wasn’t working.
 It wasn’t even not working in a logical way.
 There was a [i]blankness[/i] to the other man.
 It was strange.
 He felt himself wanting to like him, even though he had done nothing likeable.
 A magnetic pull.
 Something strange.

 Reagan slapped him on the back again.
 “America is a great country.
 It’s morning in America!”